Bialynicki-Birula schemes in higher dimensional Hilbert schemes of points and monic functors: Bia ynicki-Birula functors and -monic families

 A \emph{standard set}, or \emph{staircase}, is a subset $\Delta \subset \NN^d$ whose complement $C := \NN^d\setminus \Delta$ satisfies $C+\NN^d = C$.
-We call the minimal generators of the $\NN^d$-module $C$ the \emph{outer corners of $\Delta$.} All standard sets under consideration will be of cardinality $n$, in particular, finite.
+We call the minimal elements of $C$ the \emph{outer corners of $\Delta$.} All standard sets under consideration will be of finite cardinality $n$.
 The ideal generated by the monomials $\bfx^e,e\in C$ is denoted by $I^\Delta$.
+The notation $I^\Delta$ makes sense in $k[\bfx]$, but more generally in any ring containing the monomials $\bfx^e$, such as the ring $B[\bfx]$ introduced below.
 We shall freely identify the monomials $\bfx^e$ with their exponent $e$.
 In particular, the notion of a staircase of monomials makes sense.